 Strawberry Road settled in at Pat Webster’s Randwick stables very quickly, never leaving an oat or a piece of hay in his manger.
 Indeed, he was one of the biggest eaters that Doug Bougoure had ever trained.
 And yet the horse remained an athletic type, not heavy in the neck or shoulders like so many three-year-old colts in the autumn.
 Bougoure interspersed his track gallops with plenty of walking, sometimes up to four hours a day.
 The big fellow (12/1) made quite an impression on the Sydney racing public first up when he ran Marscay (9/2), winner of the Golden Slipper Stakes, to a short neck in the Hobartville Stakes (1400 metres) on the tight Warwick Farm circuit.
 I believe that he should have won.
 It was an ill-judged ride by Maurice Logue who, unfamiliar with the horse, restrained him after jumping well, only to get caught up in traffic and then flash home.
-An unsuccessful protest by the third-placed Veloso (13/2) against Marscay climaxed an engrossing contest which also featured the shock defeat of the filly, Emancipation.
+An unsuccessful protest by the third-placed Veloso (13/2) against Marscay climaxed an engrossing contest that also featured the shock defeat of the filly, Emancipation.
 Had the appeal from Veloso’s jockey been successful, the fast-finishing Strawberry Road would have been declared the winner.

 Then came the Canterbury Guineas described above.
 One week after the Guineas, Bougoure’s colt tackled weight-for-age for the first time when he filled the minor placing behind Dalmacia and Fountaincourt in the S.T.C.
 Rawson Stakes (2000 metres) on fast ground at Rosehill.
 While only a neck separated the first pair, Strawberry Road was a further five lengths astern although it was a creditable performance nonetheless because Dalmacia had broken the track record in running a brilliant 2 minutes 0.4 seconds for the journey.
 A fierce puller in his early races, Strawberry Road was still being restrained and kept for a late kick by his various jockeys.
 The trick to getting the best out of the big horse, however, was for the man on top to assist, not resist, and the trick was about to be discovered.